-The single supplement for the tour is \$800.
-Our lodges have a limited number of rooms, so depending on the group make up we may need to double.
+The single supplement is \$900 for those requesting a single room.
 If you do not have a roommate but wish to share, we will try to pair you with a roommate from the tour; but if none is available, you will be billed for the single supplement.
 Our tour fees are based on double occupancy; one-half the cost of a double room is priced into the tour fee.
 The single supplement is calculated by taking the actual cost of a single room and subtracting one-half the cost of a double room (plus any applicable taxes).